-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

-The Uniform Managed Care Contract, Attachments A and B-1, Section 8.1.12, specifies the managed care organization (MCO) must develop and maintain a system and procedures for identifying members with special health care needs (MSHCN), including people with disabilities or chronic or complex medical and behavioral health conditions and children with special health care needs (CSHCN).
+The Uniform Managed Care Contract (UMCC), Attachments A and B-1, Section 8.1.12, specifies the managed care organization (MCO) must develop and maintain a system and procedures for identifying members with special health care needs (MSHCN), including people with disabilities or chronic or complex medical and behavioral health conditions and children with special health care needs (CSHCN).

 The MCO must contact members pre-screened by the Texas Health and Human Services Commission (HHSC) Administrative Services contractor as MSHCN to determine whether they meet the MCO's MSHCN assessment criteria, and to determine whether the member requires special services.
 The MCO must provide information to the HHSC Administrative Services contractor identifying members who the MCO has assessed to be MSHCN, including any members pre-screened by the HHSC Administrative Services contractor and confirmed by the MCO as a MSHCN.
-The information must be provided in a format and on a time line to be specified by HHSC in the Uniform Managed Care Manual, and updated with newly identified MSHCN by the 10th day of each month.
+The information must be provided in a format and on a time line to be specified by HHSC in the Uniform Managed Care Manual (UMCM), and updated with newly identified MSHCN by the 10th day of each month.
 In the event that an MSHCN changes MCOs, the MCO must provide the receiving contractor information concerning the results of the MCO's identification and assessment of that member's needs to prevent duplication of those activities.

 CSHCN means a child (or children) who: